leonkay/testspace/RunTown/README.md

 -----
 In active_calendar_sync.rb, there are multiple global variables which can be set to configure the application before running

     ACTIVE_API_KEY: This is your Mashery Active.com api key
     KEY_WORDS: Change this Value to Search on a specific type of event
     EVENT_TYPE: Takes priority over the variable 'KEY_WORDS'.
-This is the category of event data you are trying to retrieve from Active.com.
+This is the category of event data you are trying to retrieve from Active
+        .com.
 E.G Running, Biking, etc
     GOOGLE_USER: Your google Email Address
     GOOGLE_PASS: Your Google Password
     CALENDAR_NAME: The Google Calendar to Sync active.com data with.
 TODO: This needs to be updated to work.
-Currently only works with
+Currently only works with default calendar
-    default calendar

 Usage
 -----